marchof/java-almanac/site/content/features/typepatterns.md

 The classic `switch` throws a `NullPointerException` when the tested value is `null`.
 That makes sense when switching on strings or enumerations.
 But with a type match, the issue is less clear.
 Ever since Java 1.0, `instanceof` tests have been tolerant of `null`.
 A test such as `null instanceof String` simply returns `false`.

 You can now add a `null` case to a `switch`.
 In that case, the switch does not throw a `NullPointerException`.
+The syntax is simply:

 A `null` case can be as simple as